 Breaking the Habit in Behavioral Health (BH2)

 The MDQuit Resource Center developed and is disseminating a training program titled, “Breaking the Habit in Behavioral Health: New Hope for Clients Who Smoke (BH2)" for behavioral health providers across Maryland.
 The scheduled trainings will take place at UMBC South Campus Research & Technology Park, Halethorpe, MD 21227.
+Scroll down to our list of trainings for more details on BH2.

 Please see the list of trainings offered and supported by MDQuit outlined below.
 If you do not see a description that meets your agency’s needs, please contact a Center Specialist and we can work with you to see if we can tailor a training to your needs and/or the populations served at your agency.

-If you are interested in hosting a training event for your organization/group, please fill out the application linked below:
+TO REQUEST TRAINING: If you are interested in hosting a training event for your organization/group, please fill out the application linked below:

 Upon receipt of the Training Request Form, a Center Specialist will be in touch with you by phone to coordinate training details.